-Debates are a fun activity that demand students use a variety of literacy skills.
-In this article, you'll find a classroom debate lesson plan that is inspired by my love of March Madness!
-Plus, I've made the March Madness Debate Lesson Plan into a printable teachers can download and print for FREE!
+Debates are a fun activity that demands students use a variety of literacy skills.
+In this article, you'll find a classroom debate lesson plan that is inspired by my love of March Madness.
+Plus, I've made the March Madness Debate Lesson Plan into a FREE printable for teachers!
 Grab it now.

 Benefits of Classroom Debate Lessons & Activities